 Management considered whether it is more likely than not that some portion or all of the deferred tax assets would be realized.
 The ultimate realization of deferred tax assets is dependent upon the generation of future taxable income during the periods in which those temporary differences become deductible.
 Management considered the scheduled reversal of deferred tax liabilities, projected future taxable income and tax planning strategies in making this assessment and determined that based on the weight of all available evidence, it is more likely than not (a likelihood of more than 50%) that the Company will be able to realize most of its deferred tax assets.
-However, the Company recorded a valuation allowance of \$0.2 million and \$0.1 million as of January 31, 2020 and January 31, 2019, respectively.
-The increase in valuation allowance recorded is primarily the result of state tax credits that are not expected to be utilized before they expire.
+However, the Company recorded a valuation allowance of \$0.1 million and \$0.2 million as of January 31, 2021 and 2020, respectively.
+The decrease in valuation allowance recorded is primarily the result of state tax credits that are expected to be utilized before expiration, and the remaining valuation allowance as of January 31, 2021 relates to capital loss carryovers.

-As of January 31, 2020, the Company had recorded gross state net operating loss carryforwards of \$20.5 million which begin to expire at various intervals following the tax year ending December 31, 2024.
-As of January 31, 2020, the Company also had federal and state research and development carryforwards of \$3.6 million and \$7.8 million, respectively, which begin to expire following the tax years ending December 31, 2038 and 2022, respectively.
+As of January 31, 2021, the Company had no remaining federal net operating loss carryforward and had gross state net operating loss carryforwards of \$26.9 million which begin to expire at various intervals following the tax year ending January 31, 2028.
+As of January 31, 2021, the Company also had federal and state research and development credits of \$5.3 million and \$8.5 million, respectively, which begin to expire following the tax years ending January 31, 2037 and 2022, respectively.

-As of January 31, 2020 and 2019, the gross unrecognized tax benefit was \$9.4 million and \$1.7 million, respectively.
-If recognized, \$8.6 million and \$1.5 million of the total unrecognized tax benefits would affect the Company's effective tax rate as of January 31, 2020 and 2019, respectively.
-Total gross unrecognized tax benefits increased by \$7.7 million in the period from January 31, 2019 to January 31, 2020.
-A tabular reconciliation of the beginning and ending amount of gross unrecognized tax benefits, including the impact of purchase accounting from the Acquisition, is as follows:
+As of January 31, 2021 and 2020, the gross unrecognized tax benefit was \$10.2 million and \$9.4 million, respectively.
+If recognized, \$9.4 million and \$8.6 million of the total unrecognized tax benefits would affect the Company's effective tax rate as of January 31, 2021 and 2020, respectively.
+Total gross unrecognized tax benefits increased by \$0.8 million in the period from January 31, 2020 to January 31, 2021.
+A tabular reconciliation of the beginning and ending amount of gross unrecognized tax benefits, including the impact of purchase accounting from the WageWorks Acquisition, is as follows: